 WITHDREW.
 Following the drop/add period, a withdrawal from a course which occurs within the first half of any term will be recorded as "W" (withdrew) on a student's transcript.
 A student is limited to two course withdrawals during enrollment in any degree program.
-Students must obtain the professor's signature on a drop/add form in order to withdraw from a course within the first half of any term.
 Withdrawal from a course after the first half of any term is not ordinarily permitted.
 Students who desire to do so must submit a request for exception to academic policy with the appropriate academic dean or program director.
 If a course Withdrawal or Drop is allowed after institutional academic deadlines, tuition and fee schedules will ordinarily not be readjusted.
 Requests for exceptions to financial deadlines are to be directed to the Business Office.